takeuchi-lab/Cost-sensitiveMulti-taskBO/README.md

 Under "log/" directory, run_GBopt.py creates a directory having a name specified by "exp_name" of the "run_GBopt.py" argument.
 Under the directory named by each method (e.g., CMB_log), the "log_exp[init_No].pickle" directory contains dictionary variable with the following keys:

 - "regret": simple regret[eV/A^2] in each iteration
-        (T x K) numpy array where T is the number of iteration and K is the number of tasks
+        (T x K) numpy array where T is the number of iterations and K is the number of tasks

 - "cum_cost": cumulative cost at each iteration
         T dimensional numpy array